dotnet/docs-aspire/docs/messaging/kafka-component.md

 ### Use configuration providers

-The .NET Aspire Apache Kafka component supports <xref:microsoft.extensions.configuration>.
+The .NET Aspire Apache Kafka component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
 It loads the `KafkaProducerSettings` or `KafkaConsumerSettings` from configuration by respectively using the `Aspire:Confluent:Kafka:Producer` and `Aspire.Confluent:Kafka:Consumer` keys.
 This example `appsettings.json` configures some of the options:

 ```json
 {